Profile picture of Shaina Trevino

 Biography

-Shaina Trevino, Ph.D. is a Postdoctoral Scholar in the HEDCO Institute for Evidence-Based Educational Practice.
-She is also a Postdoctoral Scholar in the Prevention Science Institute.
+Shaina Trevino, PhD, is a Research Associate with both the HEDCO Institute for Evidence-Based Educational Practice and the Prevention Science Institute.
 Dr. Trevino completed her doctorate in Prevention Science at the University of Oregon with a specialization in educational data science and quantitative research methods.
-As a quantitative methodologist, she has expertise in creating and implementing data quality solutions, data harmonization and analysis, and privacy preserving data publishing methods.
-Her scholarship focuses on evolutionary-developmental models of risk behaviors and aggression, intergenerational transmission of self- and emotion regulation, and violence prevention.
+As a quantitative methodologist, she has expertise in data management, harmonization, analysis, and archiving, computational reproducibility, and privacy-preserving data publishing methods.
+Her scholarship focuses on intergenerational transmission of self- and emotion regulation, youth well-being, and violence prevention.

 Education